sflyranger/LLM-twin-from-scratch/README.md

 - The `CustomArticleCrawler` uses LangChain packages as a fallback method to crawl different domains and is generally not used in production environments anyway.

+#### ORM:
+ ORM is a technique that lets you query and manipulate data from a db.
+Instead of writing SQL or API queries all of the complexity if captured by an ORM class that handles all of the underlyring database operations.
+This removes the manual coding of database operations and reduces the need to write all of the underlying code needed to perform them.

+ ORMs interact with SQL databases such as PostgreSQL or MySQL.

+#### ODM:

+ ODM works similarly to ORM but instead of connecting to SQL databases it connects to NoSQL databases.
+In this project I am working with unstructured data so the data structure is centered on collections.
+These collections store JSON like documents rather than rows and columns in tables.
+It simplifies working with NoSQL databases and maps object-oriented code to JSON like documents.
+This is the type of module that is implemented in the nosql.py file.

+ The class in this file is called NoSQLBaseDocument and is used as the base class to store all of the objects brought in by each of the crawlers.

+#### Conclusions:
+ By using the ODM class and its stored settings for each document in coordination with the zenml artifacts I can more modularly debug my code, monitor and trace the results and metadata for each pipeline.